joaquinquintas/moodsy_website/README.md

    and SCSS files.
 These files are contained in `src/`.

  * These templates are used at runtime by [tornado][tornado] to serve pages to users.
 Tornado and the rest of the python code is in `moodsy_www`.
-All of the python code is `python2` and `python3` compatible.
+This application only works with python3 (and has been tested with python3.4).

 [tornado]: http://www.tornadoweb.org/